LightMe42/LightMe42/README.md

 - 👋 Hi, I’m Max
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Front-end Development with React/Vue
+- 🌱 I’m currently hanging out with React, Bootstrap, Arduino
 - 💞️ I’m looking to collaborate on projects with mini-apps for Wechat environment
 - 📫 How to reach me
                       email: ligthme42@yandex.ru